 If you're trying to lose weight, you'd be well-advised not to eliminate this common morning pick-me-up from your diet.
 According to 2010 research published in Food Science and Biotechnology, caffeine stimulates the nervous system, which can send direct signals to fat cells telling them to break down fat.
 Just make sure you're skipping the added sugar, which can quickly turn a healthy habit into one that causes you to pack on the pounds.

 Swear while you work out.

-When you can't stand to do one more rep or minute on the treadmill, tell the gym how you really feel with some well-chosen profanity.
+When you can't stand to do one more rep or run even one more minute, tell the fitness gods how you really feel with some well-chosen profanity.
 That's right: Cursing might just help you get healthier.
 In one 2018 study published in the journal Psychology of Sport and Exercise, swearing increased an athlete's power and strength during a workout.

 Eat carbs later in the day.

 While many people assume that eating carbs close to bedtime is a bad thing, research suggests the opposite may be true.
 According to a 2014 study published in the British Journal of Nutrition, eating carbohydrates at night can actually help reduce your appetite, so don't be afraid to grab that box of crackers before bed!

 Want to boost your weight loss?
 Start by leaving the car at home.
 Research published in 2012 in the American Journal of Preventative Medicine shows a significant link between commuting by car and increased weight gain, even among those who are otherwise physically active.
 So, if a distance is short enough for you to walk and you're physically able to do so, go by foot whenever possible.

 Even though diet soda is typically non-caloric, it can still have a serious effect on your weight and overall health.
 Research published in 2015 in the Journal of the American Geriatrics Society found that diet soda consumption is associated with increased waist circumference and abdominal fat.

 Increase your water intake.